 In 2016 Josh and I welcomed a son, Theo, into our family.
 As a midwife, you can imagine I had a great birth plan.
 However, sometimes the birth process has twists and turns, and doesn’t go exactly as we may anticipate.
 For this reason, I am exceptionally grateful I had the education and care team that I did.
 My birth experience has intensified my passion to educate families on their options to have the birth they desire.
 I am thrilled to be able to help provide this education through Birth Matters.

 In 2007 I completed my degree at Purdue University and tied the knot with my sweetheart, Jamie.
 I became truly excited about coming alongside families when we began our own in 2008.
 As I learned, struggled, and triumphed, I grew a deep passion to help others.
-In 2012 I became a certified birth doula through DONA International.
+In 2012 I became a certified birth doula through DONA International and in 2017 I became a Birth Arts International certified doula.
 Since that time I have been providing continuous support during labor for families in the Fort Wayne area.
-I am thrilled to be a part of the teaching team at Birth Matters.
+I am thrilled to join the teaching team at Birth Matters.
 I look forward to delivering the quality, evidence-based information that area families deserve to receive.

 When I am not spending time with other families, I am busy making moments with my own.
 As a family we love to spend time outside, time with friends, and time watching a good movie or playing games.